krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Protecting against prompt injections:  Add explicit instructions to ignore any unrelated or potential malicious content

 ## Amazon Q <a id="AmazonQ"></a>

+Amazon Q is a generative AI–powered assistant that allows you to create pre-packaged generative AI applications, whereas, Amazon Bedrock provides an environment to build and scale generative AI applications using a Foundation Model (FM)

+Amazon Q is a generative AI-powered assistant for accelerating software development and leveraging companies' internal data.
+Amazon Q generates code, tests, and debugs.
+It has multistep planning and reasoning capabilities that can transform and implement new code generated from developer requests.
+Amazon Q also makes it easier for employees to get answers to questions across business data.

+Amazon Bedrock provides an environment to build and scale generative AI applications with FMs.
+It is a fully managed service that offers a choice of high-performing FMs from leading AI companies.
+It also provides a broad set of capabilities around security, privacy, and responsible AI.
+It also supports fine-tuning, Retrieval Augmented Generation (RAG), and agents that execute tasks.

 ### Amazon Q Business <a id="AmazonQBusiness"></a>